JMencius/Arrow/ONTsoftware_misuse_configs/README.md

 # ONT software misuse config or model

 ## ONT softwares which requires flowcell or basecaller information
-Numerous state-of-the-art algorithms for ONT data analysis such as sequence alignment, variant calling, haplotype phasing, genome assembly and genome polishing have a direct or indirect reliance on the specific flowcell type and basecaller configuration.
+Numerous state-of-the-art algorithms for ONT data analysis such as sequence alignment, error correction, variant calling, haplotype phasing, genome assembly and genome polishing have a direct or indirect reliance on the specific flowcell type and basecaller configuration.

-**The evidence of the needed information is given in the hyperlink attached to each software name.**
+**Evidence of the required information is provided via hyperlinks attached to each software name.**

 | Software | Application | Flowcell type | Basecaller type | Basecaller version | Basecalling mode | Indirect dependence |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|